wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 });
 ```

-Let's settle the non-Nexmo-related portions of the *server.js* file, namely the routes for our respective web pages, and setting up the `body-parser` middleware to parse incoming request bodies.
+Let's settle the non-Vonage-related portions of the *server.js* file, namely the routes for our respective web pages, and setting up the `body-parser` middleware to parse incoming request bodies.

 ```javascript
 app.use(bodyParser.json());